msuliot/huggingface_translation/README.md

-# Hugging Face Transformers - Translation
+# Hugging Face - Translation

 This is a simple example of how to use the Hugging Face Hub for translating text.